kghaby/GeKiM/README.md

 For more detailed examples, please refer to the examples directory.

 ## Documentation
-API Documentation with examples will be done eventually.
+Documentation and example notebook(s) are pending.

 ## Contributing
 If you have suggestions or want to contribute code, please feel free to open an issue or a pull request.

 ## License
-GeKiM is licensed under the GPL-3.0 license.
+GeKiM is licensed under the GPL-3.0.

 ## Contact
 kyleghaby@gmail.com

-## TODO
-so much